switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 which they describe as a "Fully managed cron job service".
 This is a really great service that often seems overlooked and little talked about.
 It allows you to specify a crontab syntax for when the job should run and provide something to trigger such as an HTTP endpoint which is perfect for Cloud Functions.
-As an added bonus you can even specify a timezone along with your crontab so, if you're lazy like me, you don't have to do the timezone conversions yourself.
+As an added bonus you can even specify a time zone along with your crontab so, if you're lazy like me, you don't have to do the time zone conversions yourself.

-It doesn't hurt that you get [3 free Scheduler jobs][8] and only 10c per job after that - that's 10c per job, not per exectution, so if you run it once a month or thousands of times it still only costs 10c.
+It doesn't hurt that you get [3 free Scheduler jobs][8] and only 10 cents per job after that - that's 10 cents per job, not per execution, so if you run it once a month or thousands of times it still only costs 10 cents.
 Note that you do pay for any Cloud Function resources you consume if a Cloud Function is your target.

 I wanted to refresh the data every 5 minutes so that it was never too far out of date.
 A simple crontab of `*/5 * * * *` does this and I made the target the HTTPS endpoint of the Cloud Function.